kristinemlarson/gnssrefl/docs/use_cases/use_tggo.md

 **Please note that the IF corrected RH values are being written to a new column!
 Please look into the file.**

-Overall this is a very good reflections site - but it is hampered by the lack of Galileo observations.
+From the limited comparisons I have done with truth data from the WSV, the precision for each track is about 16 cm at this site.
+This site would be better if it could track more Galileo satellites.
 When this current receiver is upgraded to a newer model, I expect to see much better results.
-If someone would like to provide "truth" data, I could add a comparison.

 Updated